dghuuloc/ODB/json_oracle_sql.md

 The `$` means start at the absolute top of the JSON structure and `.actors` means move down one level to then `actors` element.

+The wildcard member accessor `'.*'` gives access to all JSON object members independent from their name.

 `[*]` means search in all elements of the `actors` array.

+The wildcard element accessor `'[*]'` gives access to all elements in an array.

 ## Oracle SQL operators